ThiagoScheffer/DrTools/README.md

-Based on the provided files, I will create a README.md file for your C# project.
-This README will detail the purpose of the application, its main functionalities, installation instructions, and how to use it.
-Here is the new README structure:

----

 # Dr. Tools – Utility for USB Repair and System Maintenance

 Dr. Tools is a C# Windows application designed to provide various system maintenance tools for administrators, including USB repair and registry cleaning.
 The app is designed to be user-friendly, with a console-based interface to execute various system tasks, such as malware removal and registry cleaning.